aFelipeSP/pdfme/docs/tutorial.rst

 Next we will add a group element, containing an image and a paragraph with the image description.
 This guarantees that both the image and its description will be placed in the same page.
+To know more about group elements, and how to control the its height check :class:`pdfme.content.PDFContent`.

 .. code-block::